Swithun

-Swithun (or Swithin; Swīþhūn; Swithunus; died 863 AD) was an Anglo-Saxon bishop of Winchester and subsequently patron saint of Winchester Cathedral.
+Swithun (or Swithin; Swīþhūn; Swithunus; died 2 July 863) was an Anglo-Saxon bishop of Winchester and subsequently patron saint of Winchester Cathedral.
 His historical importance as bishop is overshadowed by his reputation for posthumous miracle-working.
 According to tradition, if it rains on Saint Swithun's bridge (Winchester) on his feast day (15 July) it will continue for forty days.